🇯🇵 Japan · Japanese cuisine · b. 1925

 These recipes from our database reflect the japanese cooking tradition that Jiro works in.
 They are not direct reproductions of Jiro's copyrighted recipes, but traditional dishes inspired by the same culinary heritage.

-Why was Sukiyabashi Jiro removed from the Michelin Guide?
+Sukiyabashi Jiro removed from the Michelin Guide because it is no longer publicly bookable.

 The restaurant was removed in 2019 not as a downgrade but because it became impossible for the general public to book.
 Michelin only includes restaurants that are accessible to ordinary diners.
 Jiro's quality was never in question.